ThanatPay/Python_for_Data/README.md

 [10: Exception](https://github.com/ThanatPay/Python/blob/main/Introduction/10exception.ipynb) | Exception can handle any unexpected error in your Python programs and to add debugging capabilities in them.
 This notebook shows simple exception.

 ## DataFrame
+DataFrame is a data structure that organizes data into a 2-dimensional table of rows and columns, much like a spreadsheet.
+The size of the dataframe is uncertain.
+Table data may be different.
 Content | Description
 --- | ---
 [1: Numpy](https://github.com/ThanatPay/Python/blob/main/Pandas/1_Numpy.ipynb) | NumPy is a library for the Python programming, adding support for large, multi-dimensional arrays and matrices.
 This notebook shows using NumPy manipulate vectors and matrices.